shigedangao/lymui/README.md

 The project is shipped with a makefile.
 Below is the command that you can use in order to generate different type of build

 - Output lib: ```make lib```

+Note: If you want to test on **linux** please clone cunit test library.
+Or if you recommend an other one why not

+After cloning cunit lib launch the make command from cunit library and then copy paste the includes and libcunit.a from the bin folder to the lib/cunit folder.
+Then you can run the command below

 - Test app: ```make lym && make test```

 ### Note